 Visit our knowledge base to learn more or get in touch with support.

-The Geometry group defines the size, shape and position of the polygon mesh that’s affected by the fractal.
+The Geometry group defines the size, shape and position of the polygon mesh or object that’s affected by the fractal.
 We recommend that you set up a composition camera when working with Mir and use this together with the Position and Rotation controls.

 When starting out positioning a mesh in Mir, it may be helpful to turn the default Amplitude, found under the Fractal Group, down to 0.
 Without fractal noise, Mir will appear as a flat, rectangular plane ready to be manipulated to the angle you wish to start from.

-Position XY, Position Z
+Position X, Y, Z

 The X and Y position in 3D space of the polygon mesh.
 These values can be keyframed over time to create movement and shift perspective.
 There is crosshair positioning for setting the center point of the mesh.